Create, review, and deploy automated machine learning models with Azure Machine Learning

 Select your newly created dataset once it appears.
 You are also able to view a preview of the dataset and sample statistics.

-On the Configure run form, enter a unique experiment name.
+On the Configure run form, select Create new and enter Tutorial-automl-deploy for the experiment name.

 Select a target column; this is the column that you would like to do predictions on.